History of Kinshasa: AIC and Congo Free State, 1881–1908

-Henry Morton Stanley established a trading post on the shore of Ngaliema Bay in 1881 in what is now Ngaliema Commune some distance to the west of the modern-day city centre.
-Stanley named it Léopoldville (French) or Leopoldstad (Dutch) in honour of King Leopold II who was the patron of the International Association of the Congo (Association internationale du Congo, AIC) and later King-Sovereign of the Congo Free State.
+Henry Morton Stanley established a trading post on a hill close to the shore of Ngaliema Bay in 1881 some distance to the west of the modern-day city centre.
+Stanley named the settlement Léopoldville (French) or Leopoldstad (Dutch) in honour of King Leopold II who was the patron of the International Association of the Congo (Association internationale du Congo, AIC) and later King-Sovereign of the Congo Free State.
 Stanley delegated the settlement to his British subordinate Anthony Swinburne.
+At this point, it was not a major administrative centre as the colonial capital city was established at Vivi (1885-86) and later Boma (1886-1923).

-It initially consisted only of a small wooden fortification and village which Stanley described in The Congo and the Founding of Its Free State in April 1882 :
+The administrative post at Kinshasa initially consisted only of a wooden fortification and small village which Stanley described in The Congo and the Founding of Its Free State in April 1882 :

-The post flourished as the first navigable port on the Congo River above Livingstone Falls, a series of rapids over 300 km below Leopoldville.
+The post flourished as the first navigable river port on the Congo River above Livingstone Falls, a series of rapids over 300 km below Leopoldville.
 At first, all goods arriving by sea or being sent by sea had to be carried by porters between Léopoldville and Matadi, the port below the rapids and 150 km from the coast.
-The completion of the Matadi-Léopoldville portage railway in 1898 provided a faster and more efficient alternative route around the rapids and sparked the rapid development of the settlement.
+The completion of a portage railway running from Matadi to Léopoldville in 1898 provided a faster and more efficient alternative route around the rapids and sparked the rapid development of the settlement.

-Local indigenous groups died off in large numbers and the city saw immigration from other parts of Congo.
+Local indigenous groups died off in large numbers and the city saw immigration from other parts of the Congo.
 Many immigrants came to join the Force Publique and encouraged the spread of Lingala as a common language in this multiethnic city.
 As time went on, textiles and brewing developed as local industries in addition to boat-building.
 However, Kinshasa did not profit greatly from the emergence of copper industry in Katanga Province after the First World War, the output from which was diverted first through British territories and then through Portuguese Angola.